Paul Hollywood goes on tour with live cooking show - ExBulletin

 Great British Bake Off judge Paul Hollywood will embark on a live nationwide tour next year.

-aul Hollywood Live will see the expert baker appear in front of the audience in a fully-equipped kitchen as he shares tips of the trade and maybe even reveals a few sugar-coated secrets along the way, according to a statement.
+Paul Hollywood Live will see the expert baker appear in front of the audience in a fully equipped kitchen as he shares “tips of the trade and maybe even reveals some sugar-coated secrets along the way,” according to a statement.

 He will perform 18 dates on the tour, which kicks off at the New Theater Oxford on October 20, 2022.

-Have fun and you’ll learn a few tips along the way, so this is the perfect recipe for a good night out.
+“We will have fun and you will learn some tips along the way.
+So this is the perfect recipe for a good night out. ”

 He will also perform in Newcastle, Harrogate, Plymouth, Portsmouth, Newport, Sheffield, London, Brighton, Bath, Liverpool, Ipswich, Southend, Glasgow, Edinburgh, Stockton-on-Tees, Nottingham and Manchester.